Here The Latest Research on How to Avoid a Hip Replacement

 If you want to avoid or at least delay a hip replacement, recent research published in November 2013, indicates that you can.

 Living well with arthritis is one thing, but preventing it is even better.
-To help me explain how you may be able to do this, lets delve a little deeper.
+To help me explain how you may be able to do this, let’s delve a little deeper.

-So what is arthritis?
+So What is Arthritis?

 Arthritis is often referred to as a single disease.
 In fact, it is an umbrella term for more than 100 medical conditions that affect the musculoskeletal system, specifically joints where two or more bones meet.

 Arthritis-related problems cause inflammation and damage to joint cartilage (the tissue that covers the ends of bones, enabling them to move against each another) and surrounding structures.
-This can result in joint weakness, instability and deformities that can interfere with the most basic daily tasks such as walking, driving a car and preparing food.
+This can result in joint weakness, instability, and deformities that can interfere with the most basic daily tasks such as walking, driving a car and preparing food.

 While there are about 100 forms of arthritis, osteoarthritis is the most prevalent accounting for 51% of cases in Australia, and it is this form of arthritis that we will refer to in this article.